 Bill J. White has been our director since August 8, 2017.
 Mr. White has more than 30 years of experience in financial management, operations and business development.
 He currently serves as chief financial officer, treasurer and secretary of Intellicheck, Inc., a technology company listed on the NYSE MKT.
 Prior to working at Intellicheck, Inc., he served 11 years as the chief financial officer, secretary and treasurer of FocusMicro, Inc. ("FM").
 As co-founder of FM, Mr. White played an integral role in growing the business from the company's inception to over \$36 million in annual revenue in a five-year period.
 Mr. White has broad domestic and international experience including managing rapid and significant growth, import/export, implementing tough cost management initiatives, exploiting new growth opportunities, merger and acquisitions, strategic planning, resource allocation, tax compliance and organization development.
 Prior to co-founding FM, he served 15 years in various financial leadership positions in the government sector.
 Mr. White started his career in Public Accounting.
-Mr. White has more than 30 years of experience enternal management, operations and business and business and business and business and business Administration from Washington State University and is a Certified Fraud Examiner.
-Mr. White was selected to serve on the Board of Directors in part because of his significant financial and accounting experience with public companies.
+Mr. White holds a Bachelor of Arts in Business Administration from Washington State University and is a Certified Fraud Examiner.
+Mr. White was selected to serve on the Board in part because of his significant financial and accounting experience with public companies.